 BCCIC is a network of organizations and individuals moving toward a better world.

-If we connect two people or a funder and an organization can we take credit for the outcome?
+If we connect two people or a funder to an organization can we take credit for the outcome?
 Not really, but without networks these connections don’t happen!
-Without the trusted deep structures of networks the surface structure of activities and projects are not so easy to manifest.
+Without the trusted deep structures of networks, the surface structure of activities and projects are not so easy to manifest.
 We are rarely about one issue or one cause but about the amorphous territory between causes and issues that link movements together.
 We are often in the background, behind the scenes, in between the actions and working on the principles.
 We address the issue of scales of action and enable the organizations that enable the individuals.

 In this regard, BCCIC is a leader in the field of networking.
 We link people.
 We link organizations.
 And most of all we link good ideas in our ever-evolving movement toward a better world.
 We are grateful to those who understand this and who are with us on this journey.
 It has been an exciting year and I look forward to what is coming up and serving our members in the coming year.
 Fasten your seat belts.